Derbi GPR

-The Derbi GPR is a street motorcycle sold by Derbi - Nacional Motor since 2005.
+The Derbi GPR is a street motorcycle sold by Derbi from 1990 until 2013.

 The original GPR was powered by a single-cylinder two-stroke engine with a steel lined cast iron cylinder manufactured by Yamaha, but was superseded in 2010 by an all-new DOHC four-stroke four-valve model.
 It was also sold in a naked variant called Derbi GPR Naked.